💡 Download the complete guide to AI-generated synthetic data!

 According to Gartner, by 2024, 60% of the data used for the development of AI and analytics projects will be synthetically generated.

 MOSTLY AI pioneered the creation of synthetic data for AI model development and software testing.
-With things moving so quickly in this space here are four trends that we see happening in AI and synthetic data in 2022:
+With things moving so quickly in this space here are three trends that we see happening in AI and synthetic data in 2022:

 1. Bias in AI will get worse before it gets better.